-Figure 13 and 14 show the accuracy of the force and torque, respectively, calculated by the VMSM model with three spheres and the surface populated model (105 spheres in the cylinder and 30 spheres in the sphere), compared to the truth data from Maxwell.
-Figure 13(a) is a 1 to 1 plot between the MSM models and the Maxwell data, where the black line represents perfect matching between the two models.
-The three sphere VMSM over-predicts the larger forces that correspond to small separation distances.
-The drawback of this visualization is that it isn't possible to see where in relation to the cylinder the sphere is located for a given data point.
-Figure 13(b) and 13(c) rectify this shortcoming, as they show the absolute force errors compared to Maxwell, for the three sphere and surface populated MSM, respectively.
+Figs. 13 and 14 show the accuracy of the force and torque, respectively, calculated by the VMSM model with three spheres and the surface populated model (105 spheres in the cylinder and 30 spheres in the sphere), compared with the truth data from Maxwell3D.
+Fig. 13(a) shows a 1-1 plot between the MSM models and the Maxwell3D data, where the black line represents perfect matching between the two models.
+The three-sphere VMSM overpredicts the larger forces that correspond to small separation distances.
+The drawback of this visualization is that it is not possible to see where in relation to the cylinder the sphere is located for a given data point.
+Fig. 13(b) and (c) rectifies this shortcoming, as they show the absolute force errors compared with Maxwell3D, for the three-sphere and surface-populated MSM, respectively.
 A representative size cylinder and sphere are included for reference, while the color legend is in logarithmic scale.
-The same organization is used in Figure 14 for the torques exerted on the cylinder.
+The same organization is used in Fig. 14 for the torques exerted on the cylinder.